e-HAIL Members

 Associate Professor, Industrial and Operations Engineering

-Areas of Expertise: Medical decision making; stochastic control.
+Areas of Expertise: Medical decision making; stochastic control

 Publications: